JandenMa/pglink-lite/README.md

          tableName: string, //name of inserted table
-         callback?: function, //function to run before committing the transaction client?: object //the pg client to be used for the transaction
+         callback?: function, //function to run before committing the transaction client?: object //the pg client to be used for the transaction preserveClient?: boolean // skips comitting the client if true
          ```

        - Returns